AtomicChocolate/textarea/README.md

-# WriteHere
+# textarea.site

-(Name todo)
+A remake/improvement of typehere.co.
+Same auto-saving textbox, but with some basic utility features like themes, exporting to a text file, and sharing with a link.

-A remake/improvement of typehere.co
+Icon created by Freepik - Flaticon